roryprimrose/ModelBuilder/design.md

 whose lifetime is the instance currently being populated (the same lifetime as the sibling scope).
-The first location-style member (`Country`/`State`/`City`/`PostCode`/`Phone`) caches one `Location` row and the rest read it, so an instance never produces an impossible address like `London, New South Wales, India`. `Age` and `DateOfBirth` likewise share one cached age, so the two stay consistent regardless of which member is built first.
+The first location-style member (`Country`/`State`/`City`/`PostCode`/`Phone`) caches one `Location` row and the rest read it, so an instance never produces an impossible address like `London, New South Wales, India`. `DateOfBirth` is the definitive value of the birth-date/age pair — the scope caches one date of birth and `Age` is calculated as the completed years between it and the reference date, so the two always agree regardless of which member is built first.
 A separate instance elsewhere in the graph gets its own scope and therefore its own location and age.
 This method is also the public extension point: a consumer adding several value sources around a shared data set can have the first source cache a chosen data item under a key and the others read it for coherent, related values.